CLAT 2026 Exam Date, Pattern, Syllabus & Participating NLUs – Complete Guide

 Get complete details on CLAT 2026 exam date, pattern, syllabus, and participating NLUs.
 Learn about UG and PG question formats, subject-wise weightage, and key updates for law aspirants.

-This comprehensive guide covers the exam pattern, syllabus, and the list of participating NLUs for both CLAT UG 2026 and CLAT PG 2026.
+This comprehensive guide covers the exam pattern, syllabus, and participating NLUs for both CLAT UG 2026 and CLAT PG 2026.

 CLAT UG 2026 – Exam Pattern